What is the School Counselor?

 Scholarships are available to high school seniors or graduates who are planning to pursue a career in a health care field.
 Seniors or graduates from Comfrey high school, Cedar Mountain, Wabasso, Red Rock Central, and Springfield are eligible to apply.
 Applications are available from the school counselor.
 Completed applications are due no later than April 25, 2018 and mailed to:

 Dawn Buddensiek, Exec.
 Admin.
 Asst.

 A member of Sanford Health

 Windom Area Hospital is offering several $1000.00 continuing education scholarships to local students are interested in pursuing a career in a healthcare field.
 Scholarships will be awarded based on leadership, character, integrity, community service, and a commitment to following a course of study relevant to healthcare.
 Scholarships are for one year only.
 Recipients may apply for scholarships in subsequent years, as the foundation intends to continue the program in the future.
-Forms are available from the school counselor or found online at www.windomareahospital.com under WAH Foundation.
-Completed application is due ____________________.
+Forms are available from the school counselor or found online at www.windomareahowspital.com/about-us/foundation-donations/ .
+Completed application is due March 9, 2018.
 If you have any questions, feel free to contact Foundation Chairperson, Alice Huebert, at 507-831-1322 or Emily Masters at 507-831-0625.

 Wallace Krause Memorial Scholarship